 If you’re reaching out to a recruiter or hiring manager whom you met in the past, reiterate your interest in working with their organization.
 This is especially useful if you made it to the final interview round but did not get the job.
 This way, if things don’t work out with the other candidate, you’ve done something nice to keep your brand top of mind.

 Similar to your cover letters, your message should contain what marketers refer to as a “call to action.”
 Don’t leave the ball in their court.
 Close your message with a next step, such as an invitation to meet for coffee in the New Year.
 This will give you another reason to keep the communication going throughout January.

 On behalf of Ask Amanda and Ladders, I’d like to wish you and your families the happiest of holidays and all the best in the New Year!
-Click on the following link to review a sample holiday greeting to send to an agency recruiter.

 “Season’s Greetings” image courtesy of Paperless Post